 - NHG fee

-- A percentage of the mortgage interest.
+- The mortgage interest.

 Read more about tax advantages for expat homebuyers in the Netherlands.